 Founded in 1836, Adelaide was the only freely settled British province in Australia.

-This earned Adelaide the nickname “City of Churches”.
+That is how Adelaide earned the nickname “City of Churches”.

 A vibrant city life, arts, music, wine, multicultural food and many annual festivals are what makes Adelaide one of the best Australian cities to visit.

-There is also an abundance of outdoor activities and parks to explore from the green space downtown to the sandy beaches on the coast.
+There is also an abundance of outdoor activities and parks to explore from the green space downtown to the Adelaide Hills and the sandy beaches on the coast.

 READ MORE: Check out our complete guide to travelling in Australia!